Research Fellow: Environmental Social Sciences

 Appointment period: Three years.

-The ARC Centre of Excellence for Coral Reef Studies is an internationally renowned research centre encompassing >200 researchers and graduate students, with ongoing research projects in 30 countries.
-The vision of the Centre is to provide the scientific knowledge necessary for understanding the world’s coral reefs and their interactions with people in order to foster their sustainable use, secure the benefits they provide to the tropical societies and economies, and enhance the effectiveness of coral reef management world-wide.
-WorldFish is an international non-profit scientific agency working in Africa, Asia and the Pacific to ‘reduce poverty and hunger through improving fisheries and aquaculture’.
-WorldFish has a global staff of about 330, permanent offices in 7 countries and ongoing projects in 25 countries.
-This position will benefit from an exceptional mix of research excellence, policy relevance, and access to development networks.
+The ARC Centre of Excellence for Coral Reef Studies is the world’s leading coral reef research group, encompassing >250 researchers and graduate students, with ongoing research projects in 30 countries.
+The vision of the Centre is to provide the knowledge necessary for understanding the world’s coral reefs and their interaction with people in order to foster their sustainable use, secure the benefits they provide to tropical societies and economies, and enhance the effectiveness of coral reef management world-wide.
+The Centre fosters a multi-disciplinary, multi-institutional approach to its research programs drawing on expertise from its collaborating universities and other national and international partners.

 1. Conduct research independently and as part of a team which contributes to the achievement of the aims of the ARC Centre of Excellence

-6. Co-supervise graduate students enrolled at James Cook University, if appropriate.
+5. Co-supervise graduate students enrolled at James Cook University, where appropriate.

 1. PhD in related discipline.